R3qUi3M86/shop/README.md

 web](https://www.expertmarket.co.uk/web-design/different-types-of-websites): an
 online eCommerce web-application, where users can browse products, add them into a shopping cart, then check out and make payments.

-## What are you going to learn?

-- how to create dynamic web pages in `Java` with `Spring`,
-- how to use the `DAO` design pattern in `Java`,
-- how to use the `Thymeleaf` templating engine.
-- how to handle fractional monetary unit appropriately with BigDecimal

 ## Tasks